-NASH is a more aggressive form of the condition, where the liver has become inflamed.
-Inflammation is the body's healing response to damage or injury and, in this case, is a sign that liver cells have become damaged.
+NASH is a more aggressive form of the condition, when the liver has become inflamed.
+Inflammation is part of the body's response to injury, which suggests that cells in the liver are being damaged and that some liver cells are dying.

-A person with NASH may have a dull or aching pain felt in the top right of their abdomen (over the lower right side of their ribs), although there may be no symptoms at all.
+A person with NASH may have a dull or aching pain in the top right of their abdomen (over the lower right side of their ribs), although there may be no symptoms at all.

 Stage 3: fibrosis